Unified derivation of the limit shape for multiplicative ensembles of random integer partitions with equiweighted parts: Introduction

-In the present paper, we restrict ourselves to the ``conservative'' case of multiplicative measures, specified by the simplest choice $b_\ell\equiv 1$ but with a fairly general variety of permissible functions $f(s)$.
-In particular, measures covered by our method include (but are not limited to) direct analogues of the three classical meta-types of decomposable combinatorial structures --- multisets, selections and assemblies \cite{ABT,AT} (see examples in Section \ref{sec2.3} below).
+In the present paper, we confine ourselves to the class of multiplicative ensembles of partitions \emph{with equiweighted parts} (see Definition~\ref{def:equiweighted}), specified by the simplest case $\mathcal{F}_{\myn\ell}(u)\equiv\mathcal{F}_0(u)$ in \eqref{eq:gfF} (which also corresponds to setting $r_\ell\equiv 1$ in the model \eqref{eq:b_ell}) but with a fairly general variety of permissible generating functions $\mathcal{F}_0(u)$.
+In particular, measures $\PP_n$ covered by our method include (but are not limited to) representatives of the three classical meta-types of decomposable combinatorial structures --- assemblies, multisets and selections (see \cite[Ch.\:2]{ABT} for a general background and also concrete examples in Section \ref{sec6} below).